 This is priority one.
 Itâ€™s the most natural, knee-jerk way that first-time event planners respond to possible rain.
-They look at their weather app, watch the radar, and are constantly refreshing to see if any precipitation will happen during their two-hour event.
-Phrases like, “whew, it’s going to clear off this morning just in time.”
-Or sometimes, “thank goodness, it doesn’t start until this evening, right after we finish.”
-These are beginner mistakes.
-Rain and weather forecasting is just that: forecasting.
+They look at their weather app, watch the radar, and are constantly refreshed to see if any precipitation will happen during their event.
+Donâ€™t catch yourself saying, â€œit seems like it will clear offâ€ or â€œit should miss us by an hour.â€ These are beginner mistakes.
+Weather forecasting is just that: forecasting.
 Itâ€™s not factual until itâ€™s historical data.
 Those forecasts may move.
-If there is any reasonable risk of rain during your event, you need to move it.
-Ceremonies, shows, services, they have pinnacle moments.
+If there is any reasonable risk of rain during your event, our recommendation is to move the event if possible.
+Ceremonies, shows, services, and concerts all have pinnacle moments.
 If â€œthe show must go onâ€ then make sure you have a team thatâ€™s prepared to safely execute the components of your event that are necessary.

 What if it rains before the show?

 Whether set-up happens the day before or the day of your show, planning for the rain must include all the hours around your event.
 It can be easy to assume the show can still go on without considering the time needed for setup.
 It often takes hours of decoration, rehearsal, preparation, and testing to pull off an event and those hours are typically all on a fixed timeline.
 Our recommendation would be to work alongside your AV Team to determine the needs and changes that must be made to navigate the weather.
 Not everything can simply be covered with a tarp until the weather passes.

 Who cares, right?
 The setup happened, the show happened, the audience had a great experience, but you still have to tear down.
 Decorations, staging, and equipment all have to be packed up safely.
 Damaged gear, no matter what the cause, is disappointing and costly.
 The best solution for potential weather damages is for everyone on-site to work together and stick to the plan for taking care of the gear.